Ayaz2589/ayaz-portfolio/README.md

 Open your browser and visit [http://localhost:3000](http://localhost:3000) to view your portfolio website.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 I'm always open to new opportunities and collaborations.
-If you'd like to get in touch, feel free to reach out to me at [your.email@example.com](mailto:ayaz2589@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ayaz2589/).
+If you'd like to get in touch, feel free to reach out to me at [ayaz2589@gmail.com](mailto:ayaz2589@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ayaz2589/).

 Thank you for visiting my portfolio website! 😊